douglasgscofield/bioinfo/scripts/README.md

     subsampleReads.pl  [ options ] [ - | fastq-file fastq-file ]

-All files are interleaved FASTQ, and may be gzipped (*.gz).
-Single-end reads can be handles with --single
+Input files are assumed to be paired-end, interleaved FastQ.
+Single-end input data is specified with --single.
+Input files may be gzipped (with suffix '.gz').

-    -f|--fraction FLOAT   fraction of reads to keep; a read pair is selected if a random uniform draw <= FLOAT -s|--single           reads are single-end
+    -c|--count INT        number of reads to keep...
+OR -f|--fraction FLOAT   fraction of reads to keep; a read pair is selected if a random uniform draw <= FLOAT -l|--limit INT        with --fraction, take no more than INT reads, otherwise ignored
+    -s|--single           reads are single-end
     -                     read input from STDIN, write to STDOUT

 To handle paired-end reads in separate files for reads 1 and 2, use this script in a pipe like